Threads of Fate: Music

 The music was composed, arranged and produced by Junya Nakano, whose previous work at Square included Another Mind.
 He began working on the soundtrack in September 1998, composing between forty and fifty songs and getting them into the game starting in March 1999.
 He created the score using a Roland SC-88Pro, as he had done with Another Mind, and drew inspiration from multiple other game projects and music albums when creating the score.
 The music was composed to match both the lighter tone of the game's story, and the 3D design.
-The first track Nanako composed was "The Mystery of East Heaven Kingdom", intended as a conversational piece.
+The first track Nakano composed was "The Mystery of East Heaven Kingdom", intended as a conversational piece.
 His final track, created as a late request by the staff, was the second boss theme.
-The game's main theme, which plays during the opening demo movie, was composed quickly as Sugiyama felt the intended track did not fit with its presentation.
+The game's main theme, which plays during the opening demo movie, was composed quickly as Sugimoto felt the intended track did not fit with its presentation.
 That track was repurposed into Mint's end credits theme.
 Due to space limitations, some completed tracks were removed from the game.
 The soundtrack remained one of Nakano's personal favorites out of his work.
 The sound design was overseen by Hidenori Iwasaki.
 To match the aesthetic and narrative tone, Iwasaki made most of the sounds non-threatening and cartoonish, making an exception for the Doll Master.
 Much of the instrumental elements were taken from sound sample collections.

-A two-disc soundtrack album was published on November 20, 1999 by DigiCube.
+A two-disc soundtrack album was published on November 20, 1999, by DigiCube.
 The album was reissued by Square Enix on July 17, 2006.
 Nakano attributed the reissue to fan demand over the seven years since the original album's release.
 The theme "Battle" was included in the compilation album Square Enix Battle Tracks Vol.3 Square 1999〜2000.